makanyane/IWTE/documentation/M2_Settlement_Modding.md

 ### Overwriting vanilla .world files
 Although you can't overwrite the .worldpkgdesc files by including different ones in your mod-folder you can over-ride the .world file.
-If the .world currently loaded for a settlement you want to change is *data\settlements\north_european\settlements\town\north_european_town_a.world* you can name your .world and .worldcollision to the same name and place it in the same folder in your mod - your .world and whichever files it refers to will be loaded instead.
+If the .world currently loaded for a settlement you want to change is *data\settlements\north_european\settlements\town\north_european_town_a.world* you can name your .world and .worldcollision to the same name and place it in the same folder in your mod, then your .world and whichever files it refers to will be loaded instead.

 ## Which files are loaded from the .world?